ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The domain name of the apparent author as extracted from the RFC5322.From header field.

+### DKIM Signing Domain {#dkim-signing-domain}

+The domain name that is the value of the "d" tag in a validated DKIM-Signature header field in an email message.

+### SPF Domain {#spf-domain}

+SPF, [@!RFC7208], can validate the uses of both the domain found in an SMTP [@!RFC5321] HELO/EHLO command (the HELO identity) and the domain found in an SMTP MAIL command (the MAIL FROM identity).
+DMARC relies solely on SPF validation of the MAIL FROM identity.
+Section 2.4 of [@!RFC7208] describes the determination of the MAIL FROM identity for cases in which the SMTP MAIL command has a null path, i.e., the mailbox composed of the local-part "postmaster" and the HELO identity.

+The term "SPF Domain" when used in this document refers to an SPF validated MAIL FROM identity.

 ### DMARC Policy Domain {#dmarc-policy-domain}

 The domain name at which an applicable [DMARC Policy Record](#dmarc-policy-record) is discovered